-The fuel gauge located on the Fuel Station Control Panel indicates the amount of gasoline in the fuel tank(s).

-See the photo on Next Page.
+An analog fuel gauge is located with the Command Center inside your RV.
+A digital fuel gauge is located in the Outside Fuel Station on the Control Panel.
+Both indicate the amount of gasoline in the fuel tank.
+See the photos, left and on Next Page.

-ALWAYS check that the tank has fuel BEFORE operating the fuel pump.
+• ALWAYS check that the tank has fuel BEFORE operating the fuel pump.